nupniichan/Csteam-works/README.md

 ### Requirements

 * .NET 9.0 or later
-* Your location access to Steam is not blocked
+* Your location access to Steam is not blocked ( if so then i suggest use proxy or vpn or something that you can connect to steam )
 * A Steam Web API key (get one from [Steam Developer Portal](https://steamcommunity.com/dev/apikey))

 ### Installation Steps